What Does "Status" Mean?

-"Status" in the immigration context refers to an individual's legal position with regard to their presence in the U.S. "In status" means that an individual has a legal right to be present in the U.S. under existing law, and "out of status" means that an individual does not currently have a legal right to be present in the U.S.
+What does the term "status" mean?"Status" in the immigration context refers to an individual's legal position with regard to their presence in the U.S. "In status" means that an individual has a legal right to be present in the U.S. under existing law, and "out of status" means that an individual does not currently have a legal right to be present in the U.S.

 Does a person have to have a visa or a green card to be "in status?"A person can be "in status" in a number of different ways, among them: by having U.S. citizenship, by having permanent residence (a "green card"), by having a valid unexpired non-immigrant visa (there are several types of these) without having violated the terms of the visa, by having been Paroled into the U.S., by being granted refugee or asylee status, etc.

 For instance, the terms of a B-1/B-2 visitor visa require that the foreign national not work; working while in the U.S. violates the terms of this visa.
 The terms of an H-1B require that the foreign national remain employed by the petitioning company or organization - the terms of the H-1B are violated even if the foreign national is laid off by the employer through no fault of his or her own.

-Not necessarily.
+Does the fact of a foreign national being "in status" automatically mean that the foreign national has a right to work?Not necessarily.
 Even within the category of non-immigrant visas, some (like the H-1B or L-1 for instance) carry the right to work while here "incident to status" - and only for the petitioning employer -while some (like the B-1/B-2) do not and some (like the F-1) only carry the right to work in certain circumstances and/or with additional approval required.